Frequently Asked Questions about Ocoee River Whitewater Rafting

 What time should I arrive for my trip?

-Our check-in time is thetrip time, there is no need to be at our outpost until your trip time.
+Our check-in time is the trip time.
+There is no need to be at our outpost until your trip time.
 We check in for 20 to 30 minutes depending on how large the trip is.
-If you arrive at the trip time, you will still have enough time to check-in and then get to the restrooms and changing room before the trip begins getting equipment and a saftey briefing.
+If you arrive at the trip time, you will still have enough time to check-in and then get to the restrooms and changing room before the trip begins getting equipment and a safety briefing.
 It usually takes another 20 to 30 minutes to get equipment and get a safety briefing.
 Total time before the bus takes off is usually about 45 minutes from your trip time.
-It is not recommended that you arrive any earlier than your scheduled trip time in order to prevent long wait periods.
+It is not recommended that you arrive any earlier than your scheduled trip time in order to prevent long waiting periods.

 How will we be seated in rafts?

 We have 6 man rafts and we fill our rafts as needed.
 We do not guarantee that you be seated together unless you make a reservation together under one name and pay with one credit card.
 If your reservation is for more than 6 people, we fill one raft and the rest will go in another raft.
-Due to the nature of this business we do have to fill our rafts if we can and we do not guarantee seating arrangements unless you have booked together.
 We will not break up a group of 6 people if they have booked together under one name.
-If a party of two makes a reservation and wants to be seated with another party of two that has made a separate reservation, we will not seat these parties together.